Adrian-Mag/Pharmakinetic_project/README.md

     - protocol.py: A python script that establishes a class Protocol, which has a dosage method chosen by the user.

     - solution.py: A python script that establishes a class Solution, which takes in an object of class Model and class Protocol, and derives a solution to the PK model.
 This script also contains a function compare() which allows for the direct comparison of multiple Solution objects.

+    - example.py: A python script that provides a template for creating and solving a PK model, which should be modified according to the user's needs in order to test the desired models and dosage protocols.

     - version_info.py: A python script containing the version info for the Pharmakinetic_project package.